Roenbaeck/digit-bin-index/README.md

 1. **Digit-based Tree Structure**: Each level of the tree corresponds to a decimal place of the rescaled weight.
 For example, a weight of `0.543` at precision 3 is rescaled to `543` and placed by traversing the path: `root -> child[5] -> child[4] -> child[3]`.

-2. **Roaring Bitmap Bins**: Leaf nodes act as bins, storing item IDs in a [Roaring Bitmap](https://roaringbitmap.org/), a compressed data structure optimized for fast set operations.
-This enables efficient unique sampling, particularly for Fisher's distribution.
+2. **Adaptive Bin Storage**: Leaf nodes act as bins, storing item IDs in either a fast `Vec<u32>` (for small bins) or a compressed [Roaring Bitmap](https://roaringbitmap.org/) (for large bins).
+The bin type is chosen automatically for optimal performance and memory use if a capacity hint is given.

 3. **Accumulated Value Index**: Each node tracks the `accumulated_value` (sum of weights beneath it), supporting O(P) weighted random selection, where P is the configured precision (number of decimal places).